First Time User? Sign Up Now

-The following trials describe the prognostic and predictive value of multigene assays:
+The following trials describe the prognostic and predictive value of multigene assays in early breast cancer:

-Results from the RxPONDER (NCT01272037) trial will help to determine if there is a benefit from adjuvant chemotherapy in patients with ER-positive, node-positive early breast cancer treated with endocrine therapy, and a RS below 25.
+Results from the prospective, randomized RxPONDER (NCT01272037) trial will help to determine if there is a benefit from adjuvant chemotherapy in patients with ER-positive-, node-positive early breast cancer treated with endocrine therapy, and a recurrence score below 25.

 Many other gene-based assays may guide treatment decisions in patients with early breast cancer (e.g., Predictor Analysis of Microarray 50 [PAM50] Risk of Recurrence [ROR] score, EndoPredict, Breast Cancer Index).

 Although certain rare inherited mutations, such as those of BRCA1 and BRCA2, predispose women to develop breast cancer, prognostic data on BRCA1/BRCA2 mutation carriers who have developed breast cancer are conflicting.
 These women are at greater risk of developing contralateral breast cancer.
 (Refer to the Prognosis of BRCA1- and BRCA2-related breast cancer section of the PDQ Genetics of Breast and Gynecologic Cancers summary for more information.)

 After careful consideration, patients with severe symptoms may be treated with hormone replacement therapy.
 For more information, refer to the following PDQ summaries: